 All 3.7-WM programs are staffed by physicians/prescribers who are available by phone 24 hours per day.
-A physician/prescriber is needed to assess the patient within 24 hours of admission (or earlier if needed) and is available on-site daily.
-The facility requires 24-hour care with trained personnel, including awake staff on the overnight shift to address patient needs.
-A registered nurse or other licensed nurse is available to do a nursing assessment upon admission and is responsible for oversight of patient's progress and medication administration on an hourly basis (if needed).
+A physician/prescriber is needed to assess the patient within 24 hours of admission (or earlier if needed) and is available on-site on a daily basis.
+The facility requires 24-hor care with trained personnel, including awake staff on the overnight shift to address patient needs.
+A registered nurse or other licensed nurse in available to do a nursing assessment upon admission and is responsible for oversight of patient's progress and medication administration on an hourly basis (if needed).
 The level of nursing care is consistent with the severity of patient needs.